BitDevsNYC/BitDevsNYC.github.io/_posts/2025-05-28-bitcoin-2025-socratic-seminar.md

 ## Housekeeping

-- Chatham house rules are in effect at this event.
+- [Chatham House Rule](https://www.chathamhouse.org/about-us/chatham-house-rule) is in effect at this event.
 Please no photos or videos.
 If you talk about what was discussed at the event, please do not identify participants in the discussion.
 - What is [BitDevs](https://bitdevs.org/about)?
 - [Start your own BitDevs!](https://bitdevs.org/cities)